-The 4th of July is nearly here and for those cats out there who are deathly afraid of fireworks, it is a nightmare waiting to ensue.
+No matter the holiday, fireworks are a fun and festive way to celebrate.
+For those cats out there who are deathly afraid of fireworks, it is a nightmare waiting to ensue.
 Depending on your cat’s way of tolerating loud noises, you may have to prepare your home before nightfall.
-If you plan on being out of the house, or away from home, it is all the more important!
-Here are 6 simple things to do to ease your cat’s fears of fireworks.
+If you plan on being out of the house or away from home, it is all the more important!
+Here are 6 simple things you can do to ease your cat’s fears of fireworks.
 The same can be used during thunderstorms as well.

 Keep Windows & Doors Closed

-This is very important, no matter how nice it is outside!
+This is very important no matter how nice it is outside.
 Windows and doors allow noise to echo throughout the house if they are open.
-Fireworks already have a loud bang as it is.
-Keep them all closed.
-If you do not have AC and you are worried about it becoming too hot, close them right before they happen and use fans to circulate the air.
-Basements are a great place to sit with your kitty if the heat is to hot out as well.
+Fireworks already have a loud bang as it is, keep them all closed.
+If you do not have AC and you are worried about it becoming too hot, close them right before the fireworks are going off and use fans to circulate the air.
+Basements are a great place to sit with your kitty if the house gets too warm.

 Use Lavender Scented Room Sprays & Cleaners

 Using lavender is a great way to relax most mammals.
 They make scented window and wood sprays as well as floor powders and air fresheners that have lavender oil in them.
-Never use them directly by your cat.
 Using products with lavender will not only make kitty calmer but encourage sleep.
-Again, do not spray or use these items when your cat is near.
-If you do not have lavender-scented cleaning products, you can opt for a lavender incense stick or oil burner, just be sure it is no where your cat can reach it or knock it over.
-DO NOT do that if you will not be home!
+Do not spray or use these items when your cat is near.

 Feed Them Their Favorite Meal & Treats